 A number of awards are presented during the Sydney Film Festival, reflecting our commitment to quality cinema.

-The Sydney Film Festival rewards excellence in Australian documentary filmmaking with the Documentary Australia Foundation Award for Australian Documentary, now in its third year.
+This prize is supported by Documentary Australia Foundation with a $10,000 cash prize acknowledging excellence in documentary production.
+Up to 10 films of any length are selected for the competition, and the jury awards the cash prize at SFF’s Closing Night ceremony.
 At the 2016 Sydney Film Festival, the $15,000 cash prize was awarded to Dan Jackson for In the Shadow of the Hill, with a special mention going to Sascha Ettinger Epstein's Destination Arnold.

 At the 2016 Sydney Film Festival, the Dendy Live Action Short Award was awarded to Slapper, directed and written by Luci Schroder; the Yoram Gross Animation Award was awarded to The Crossing directed by Marieka Walsh; and the Rouben Mamoulian Award for Best Director went to Goran Stolevski for You Deserve Everything.

 The Event Cinemas Australian Short Screenplay Awards, sponsored by Event Cinemas, provides a $5,000 cash prize for the best short screenwriting.
 All Australian short fiction films screening in the festival are eligible for this award.
 The 2016 winner was Spice Sisters, written and directed by Sheila Jayadev, with a special mention to Matthew Vesely for My Best Friend is Stuck on the Ceiling.

 This annual award recognises a trailblazing NSW-based screen practitioner whose work stands for innovation, imagination and high impact.
 Create NSW awards a $10,000 cash prize to the winner at SFF’s Closing Night ceremony on Sunday 18 June.
 The 2016 winner was Lynette Wallworth (Tender, SFF 2015).